cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Lambda Versions
 - `$LATEST` version is mutable
 - when the code is stable, you publish a version which becomes immutable
-- versions increate in number
+- versions increase in number
 - each version is assigned an ARN
 - version = code + configuration